48 States Settle Drug Price-Fixing, Sue Novartis

 Traditional Approach

-Generic drug makers allegedly coordinated price increases of several hundred percent on essential medications
+Generic drug makers coordinated price increases on essential generic medications

-Alleged conduct spanned 10 years (2009-2019) across dozens of commonly prescribed drugs
+Alleged conduct spanned 2009 through 2019 across dozens of commonly prescribed drugs

 Per-page fees, rush charges, and surprise bills that blow up your budget